pretix/pretix-docs/docs/guides/widget.md

 You can link the widget to an event series.
 By default, the widget will display all dates in the event series.
-If you only want to display a selection of dates in the widget, you can filter them [by date ID](widget.md#filtering-dates-by-id) or [by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).
+If you only want to display a selection of dates in the widget, you can [filter them by metadata attribute](widget.md#filtering-dates-by-metadata-attribute).
-If you only want to display a small number of dates in the widget and they do not change over time, filter by date ID.
+If you only want to [display a single date](widget.md#using-the-widget-for-a-single-date) in the widget, use the date ID.
 If you want to display a large number of dates in the widget, or if the events change frequently, use metadata attributes instead.

 You can use the `list-type` attribute to define if your events will be displayed in a monthly calendar view, a weekly calendar view, or a list view.